Fire Burns Near Angeles National Forest

-A roughly 30 acre wildfire is burning near the Angeles National Forest on Saturday, officials said.
+A roughly 35-acre wildfire has been burning near the Angeles National Forest on Saturday, officials said.

 The fire was first reported at around 6:30 p.m. at approximately a quarter of an acre, fire officials said.